Skip to main content

 Welcome to the Institute of Medical Science

-On behalf of the Institute of Medical Science (IMS), I would like to extend a warm welcome to you, whether you are enrolling for the first time or continuing your program with us.
+On behalf of the Institute of Medical Science, I would like to extend a warm welcome to you, whether you are joining us as a new student or continuing your graduate studies.
+Here at IMS, you will find a vibrant community that supports academic curiosity, prioritizes professional development, and celebrates scientific discovery.

 Sincerely,